 GeneCards Summary for LBP Gene

 LBP (Lipopolysaccharide Binding Protein) is a Protein Coding gene.
 Diseases associated with LBP include Toxic Pneumonitis and Infective Endocarditis.
-Among its related pathways are Immune System and Toll-like receptor signaling pathway.
+Among its related pathways are Bacterial infections in CF airways and Tuberculosis.
 GO annotations related to this gene include receptor binding and lipopolysaccharide binding.
 An important paralog of this gene is BPI.

 UniProtKB/Swiss-Prot for LBP Gene